grasshoff/philhistcomp/documentation/docs/nurse_hate_thread/Zwischenbericht.md

 ### **Research object**

-All threads on /pol/ (4chan) containing the word "nurse", dating from the 25th of January to the 8th of June 2020.
+All threads on /pol/ (4chan) listed under the subject "nurse", dating from the 25th of January to the 8th of June 2020.
 This amounts to 116 threads including more than 14 000 comments.
 The posts and comments are mainly written in English.

 ### **Empirical source: 4plebs**

 The content on 4chan is ephemeral as the threads are automatically deleted from the website.
-To access posts dating back to January 2020 I have retrieved data from an archive of 4chan posts, [4plebs](archive.4plebs.org).
+To access posts dating back to January 2020 I have retrieved data from an archive of 4chan posts, [4plebs](https://archive.4plebs.org).
 This unofficial archive uses the software Asagi to save all the posts of selected 4chan boards.
 4plebs uses Asagi to dump and archive all threads from selected 4chan boards, including /pol/.
 No threads are removed unless they are reported to contain child pornography, personally identifiable information, or copyrighted material not permitted under fair use doctrine.[^3]

 ---